apache/accumulo-website/design/system-snapshot.md

 A user API and related shell command would delete snapshots.
 The implementation could simply delete the related files `/accumulo/snapshots/`.
 The GC would need to be tolerant of file being deleted while its reading them.
+This could be a FATE op that get the snapshot lock.
+That would handle the case of deleting a snapshot that is in the process of being created more gracefully.

 ### Accumulo GC changes